danivilardell/crypto-notes/content/zklearning/2-yaos-millionaires-discrete-problem.md

 - Bob will finally compute $m_b = m_b' - k$ and will know the value of the box.

 We can see that this protocol is correct because if $b = i$ then $k_i = k$ and $m_b = m_i'-k = m_i+k_i-k = m_i$; and if $b \neq i$ then $m_b = m_i'-k = m_i+k_i-k \neq m_i$ and since $k_i$ is a random value, Bob won't be able to get any information about $m_i$.

+# Final thoughts

+This protocol is a simple solution to the problem that can be used in many real-life scenarios.
+Nonetheless, it is not the most efficient solution as it requires $n$ exponentiations and $n$ modular multiplications.
+Can any simpler solution be found?
+Or can any faster solution be found?

+Another question I have is if any simple solution can be found specifically for the discrete case (non-finite).
+If any reader has any ideas, please let me know!

 # References